MarcinBas/api_mt/index.md

  - Type in your project name in the search window and press **Enter**.
 Click the project name in the results window.

- - In the upper, left corner of the page the drop-down menu has changed its name to the name of your project.
+ - In the upper, left corner of the page, the drop-down menu has changed its name to the name of your project.
 Open the menu, and click the name of this project (for example **CATpluginproject**).

 ![How to obtain an API key_Google_pic5](./images/trados/trados_Google/2021-10-11_21_49_15-5.png)